 Also Read: Ex-Dividend Date

 Record Date and Ex-dividend Date Relation

 The record date has a very important relationship with the ex-dividend date.
-And to know the ex-dividend date one must know the record date.
-Because, any purchase of stocks on or after the ex-dividend date, the new owner will not be eligible to get the dividend payout from the company.
+And to know the ex-dividend date, one must know the record date.
+Because any purchase of stocks on or after the ex-dividend date, the new owner will not be eligible to get the dividend payout from the company.
 The ex-dividend date is automatically set a day before the cut-off date.

 Such a relation between the record and ex-dividend date is because of the T+2 system of settlement.
 In this settlement, a share ‘buy or sell’ trade settles in two business days after a sale or purchase transaction.

-So, if an investor buys a share one business day prior to the cut-off date, the transaction would settle only after the cut-off date because of a T+2 settlement.
+So, if an investor buys a share one business day before the cut-off date, the transaction would settle only after the cut-off date because of a T+2 settlement.
 This means such investors will not be shareholders in the company’s record on the date when it decides about the list of eligible shareholders for the purpose of dividend distribution.

 One exception to this is if the dividend amount is 25% or more than the value of the stock.
 In such a scenario, the FINRA (Financial Industry Regulatory Authority) states that the ex-date is one business day after the payable date.